The Wild Africa Trek gives you the chance to get up close and go behind the scenes and take a walk on the wild side at Disney’s Animal Kingdom.

 Now more than ever is the best time to start planning for your visit to the Walt Disney World Resort and whether it’s your very first trip, or you’ve earned your ears and looking for something extra magical to do, when you take a walk on the wild side you’ll create memories that will last long after the adventure comes to an end.

-With the 50th anniversary of Earth Day quickly approaching on April 22, now is the perfect time to make learning about animals and the conversation of our planet a part of your distance learning.
+With Earth Day quickly approaching on April 22, now is the perfect time to make learning about animals and the conversation of our planet a part of your distance learning.

 Right now, Disney’s Animal Kingdom is giving at home guests unprecedented access to special behind the scenes looks at Disney’s Animal Kingdom and their very special group of cast members and if you’re an educator like I am, then you know that when you incorporate a field trip into your unit of study, it makes it all come alive and is the perfect culmination, especially when it comes to STEM education.